DecimalTurn/JSONC/index.markdown

 ## Trailing commas

-JSONC doesn't allow trailing commas; however, we encourage parsers to be lenient and handle trailing commas gracefully where possible to reduce the risk of human edits introducing parsing errors.
+JSONC doesn't allow trailing commas; however, we encourage parsers to be lenient and handle trailing commas gracefully where possible to reduce the risk of human edits introducing parsing errors.[^1]

 ## Semantics